Aliases for CRYBB1 Gene

 GeneCards Summary for CRYBB1 Gene

-CRYBB1 (Crystallin, Beta B1) is a Protein Coding gene.
-Diseases associated with CRYBB1 include cataract 17, multiple types and nuclear cataract.
-GO annotations related to this gene include structural constituent of eye lens.
-An important paralog of this gene is CRYGC.
+CRYBB1 (Crystallin Beta B1) is a Protein Coding gene.
+Diseases associated with CRYBB1 include Cataract 17, Multiple Types and Cataract Microcornea Syndrome.
+Gene Ontology (GO) annotations related to this gene include structural constituent of eye lens.
+An important paralog of this gene is CRYBB3.

 UniProtKB/Swiss-Prot for CRYBB1 Gene